 The infrastructure development resulting from this project will:

-MAGSA, through its contractor Tetra Tech, is preparing the required environmental analysis and documentation for the On-Farm Flood Capture Expansion Project.
-There will be several opportunities for the public to be involved in the environmental review and construction of these projects.
+MAGSA, through its contractor Tetra Tech, is preparing the required environmental analysis and documentation for the On-Farm Flood Capture Expansion Project while providing several opportunities for the public to be involved in the environmental review and construction of these projects.

-A draft California Environmental Quality Assessment (CEQA) Initial Study/Mitigated Negative Declaration document can be found here.
-A draft National Environmental Policy Assessment (NEPA) document is expected to be available for public review and comment during the Winter of 2021-22.
+A draft National Environmental Policy Act (NEPA) document is expected to be available for public review and comment this year.

 Public Scoping Meeting